Census Data Model Documentation

 Introduction

-The Census Semantic Data Models (CSDM) represent a coherent set of semantically-encoded data models for the use of art historians in the (re-)representation of art historical data related to the history of monuments, the documents that respond to or bear witness to them, the people or places that relate to these objects of study through historical events, and the images and bibliography which reference them.
+The Census Semantic Data Models (CSDM) represent a coherent set of semantically-encoded data models for the use of art historians in the (re-)representation of art historical data related to the history of antique monuments, the postclassical works that respond to or bear witness to them, the people or places that relate to these objects of study through historical events, and the images and bibliography which reference them.

 The CSDM has been built from three major sources: